i2mint/larder/README.md

 ---------------
 Many UIs and service layers cannot pass rich Python objects (functions, in-memory tables, model objects) directly.
-Instead they pass lightweight keys that reference objects stored in a session or filesystem. `stored` gives you the plumbing to map those keys back into real Python values before calling your functions, and to persist outputs back into stores under predictable keys.
+Instead they pass lightweight keys that reference objects stored in a session or filesystem. `larder` gives you the plumbing to map those keys back into real Python values before calling your functions, and to persist outputs back into stores under predictable keys.